 Araya Rasdjarmrearnsook is one of Southeast Asia's most respected and internationally active contemporary artists, and for the past 25 years, her video, installation, and graphic works have been regularly shown in institutions in her native Thailand and throughout the world.
-The first major survey of her work in the United States is currently on view at SculptureCenter in New York (January 25 - March 30, 2015), featuring an overview of her videos of the past 15 years alongside new sculptural works.
-Running concurrently, a solo exhibition at Tyler Rollins Fine Art, Niranam (February 19 - April 11), presents a wide range of new works, encompassing video, installation, photography, and sculpture.
+Her second solo exhibition at Tyler Rollins Fine Art, Niranam (February 19 - April 11, 2015), presents a wide range of new works, encompassing video, installation, photography, and sculpture, and runs concurrently with the first major survey of her work in the United States at SculptureCenter in New York (January 25 - March 30, 2015).